apache/flink-web/flink-operations.md

 Machine and process failures are ubiquitous in distributed systems.
 A distributed stream processors like Flink must recover from failures in order to be able to run streaming applications 24/7.
 Obviously, this does not only mean to restart an application after a failure but also to ensure that its internal state remains consistent, such that the application can continue processing as if the failure had never happened.

-Flink provides a several features to ensure that applications keep running and remain consistent:
+Flink provides several features to ensure that applications keep running and remain consistent:

 * **Consistent Checkpoints**: Flink's recovery mechanism is based on consistent checkpoints of an application's state.
 In case of a failure, the application is restarted and its state is loaded from the latest checkpoint.
 In combination with resettable stream sources, this feature can guarantee *exactly-once state consistency*.
 * **Efficient Checkpoints**: Checkpointing the state of an application can be quite expensive if the application maintains terabytes of state.
 Flink's can perform asynchronous and incremental checkpoints, in order to keep the impact of checkpoints on the application's latency SLAs very small.